WHAT WE DO

 SUPPLY CHAIN / PURCHASING COST SAVINGS IDENTIFICATION –Supply chain buyers and management desire the ability to understand what their products should cost.
-Strong purchasing organizations use cost modeling to proactively identify waste and cost savings opportunities and work with their suppliers for implementation.
-Our cost modeling processes can help build a pipeline of saving opportunities for negotiations, re-sourcing and VAVE (value analysis value engineering).
+Strong purchasing organizations use cost modelling to proactively identify waste and cost savings opportunities and work with their suppliers for implementation.
+Our cost modelling processes can help build a pipeline of saving opportunities for negotiations, re-sourcing, and VALVE (value analysis value engineering).
 We transform purchasing staff from reactive to proactive by making them into costing experts.
 Buyers and purchasing managers often use this information to help them identify high prices and waste within their supply chains.
-Buyers also want to know what countries the most efficient to source from.
+Buyers also want to know what countries the most efficient to source are from.

 ENGINEERING & PRODUCT DESIGN OPTIMIZATION - Design engineers need to know what their designs cost to manufacture.
 The typical solution is the process of an RFQ that can take weeks and is dependent on the suppliers to provide accurate and competitive costs and prices.
 Cost Modeling is a much more efficient and data driven process that can provide detailed costing feedback in minutes.
 Cost Modeling can also quickly cost design changes and design options.
 Product designers often use our costing software to compare design alternatives to help identify the most cost efficient designs.
 This is often referred to as DFM (design for manufacturing) and DTC (design to cost).

 MAKE VS BUY - Our cost models can be applied to understand competitive manufacturing costs and prices.
 This can be benchmarked vs your internal operations to understand what is the more efficient option and to identify improvement opportunities.